 A dockable toolbar is one that you can move around to position it at a convenient place in the window.
-You can arrange for any of the toolbars to be docked at any of the four sides of the application window.
-If you right-click in the toolbar area and select Customize from the pop-up, the Customize dialog will be displayed.
+Any of the toolbars can be docked at any of the four sides of the application window.
+Right-clicking in the toolbar area and selecting Customize from the pop-up will display the Customize dialog.
 You can choose where a particular toolbar is docked by selecting it and clicking the Modify Selection button.
-You can then choose from the drop-down list to dock the toolbar where you want.
-Figure 1-5 shows how the dialog looks after the user selects the Build toolbar on the left and clicks the Modify Selection drop-down list.
+You can then choose from the drop-down list that appears to dock the toolbar where you want.

-You'll recognize many of the toolbar icons that Visual C++ uses from other Windows applications, but you may not appreciate exactly what these icons do in the context of Visual C++, so I'll describe them as we use them.
+You'll recognize many of the toolbar icons from other Windows applications, but you may not appreciate exactly what these icons do in the context of Visual C++, so I'll describe them as we use them.